Scholarship Application Questions and Answers

 A: Most major scholarships are offered annually but this will always depend if the University or the scholarship provider has enough funds for their scholarship program.

 Q: I have searched for scholarships so many times but I’ve failed to see scholarships offered to undergraduates.
 Most scholarships only cover PhD or MS/MA studies.
-Is there any undergraduate scholarships out there?
+Are there any undergraduate scholarships out there?

 A: Although it is somewhat true that most of the existing scholarships are for postgraduate studies, there are international undergraduate scholarships that can be found (with a lot persistent searching).